Meritocracy

 為人主而數窮於其下 將何以君人乎 If you're a boss like that and blame followers for failing, how does that make you a good leader? 窮而不知其窮 其患又將反以自多 When you've failed and don't know you've failed, every mistake turns back on itself and creates more. 是之謂重塞之主 無存國矣 They call you the meddling boss of a dead-end team.

-故有道之主 因而不為 責而不詔 That's why masters of the road ahead encourage us but don't do it for us, inspire us but don't explain. 去想去意 靜虛以待 They reject belief, reject theory, prepare by staying still and empty. 不伐之言 不奪之事 They don't criticize and they don't demean. 督名審實 官使自司 They set terms, establish facts, and let apprentices take it from there. 以不知為道 以柰何為實 They follow the road in ignorance, let facts speak for themselves.
+故有道之主 因而不為 責而不詔 That's why masters of the road ahead encourage us but don't do it for us, inspire us but don't explain. 去想去意 靜虛以待 They reject belief, reject theory, prepare by staying calm and neutral. 不伐之言 不奪之事 They don't criticize and they don't demean. 督名審實 官使自司 They set terms, establish facts, and let apprentices take it from there. 以不知為道 以柰何為實 They follow the road in ignorance, let facts speak for themselves.

 堯曰若何而為及 日月之所燭 Yao showed us how to transfer power over everything lit by the sun and moon. 舜曰若何而服 四荒之外 Shun showed us how to take responsibility for everything within the four frontiers. 禹曰若何而治青北化 九陽奇怪之所際 Yu showed us how to organize the north-east and fix everything from Jiuyang to Qiguai.